RuxandraFiloti/web-app-python/README.md

 # What is this project?
-This project is a web app to showcase Python projects.
+This project is a web app (my potfolio) to showcase Python projects.